DomizianoScarcelli/spotify-recommender/slides.md

 </div>

 <!--
-From the histogram that describes the distribution of words used in the playlist titles, we can see that there are a lot of country playlists.
+Just for fun, we can also plot the distribution of words used in the playlist titles, and from this we can see that there are a lot of playlists that include the word "country" and "chill".
 -->

 ---